 HBO Max Launched Internationally in Latin America

-HBO as a brand already had strong in-roads into most of Latin America, and thus this is a smart extension of their brand.
-Of course, the streaming wars south of the US border are as fierce as those north of it–that’s why Univision is merging with Televisa–so it’s not like this is unknown territory.
+HBO as a brand already had strong in-roads into most of Latin America thus, this is a smart extension of their brand.
+Of course, the streaming wars south of the U.S. border are as fierce as those north of it—that’s why Univision is merging with Televisa—so it’s not like this is unknown territory.
 Further, HBO was limited in its European ambitions by a lot of preexisting deals/relationships.
-It will be interesting to see how the LATAM launches impacts their subscriber numbers for the end of Q2.
+It will be interesting to see how the LATAM launches impact their subscriber numbers for the end of Q2.

-When executive leadership changes happen, I tend to ignore the specific executives moves.
+When executive leadership changes happen, I tend to ignore the specific executive moves.
 But I do look for the underlying strategy.
-In this case, ViacomCBS is centralizing Paramount+ decision-making in the US.
-Overall, this makes sense, given that the service is new and presumably the executives can focus on longer term decisions.
-However, the risk is the US executives won’t understand the global landscape.
+In this case, ViacomCBS is centralizing Paramount+ decision-making in the U.S. Overall, this makes sense, given that the service is new, and presumably, the executives can focus on longer term decisions.
+However, the risk is that the U.S. executives won’t understand the global landscape.
 Still, given Paramount+’s lack of focus, this seems like the smarter short term move.

 Peacock Launches on Fire TV